-Newcomer TT rider killed in crash
+Scottish TT newcomer killed in crash

-A motorcyclist competing in the Isle of Man TT has been killed in a crash in his second race.
+A motorcyclist competing in the Isle of Man TT for the first time has been killed in a crash in his second race.

 Adam Lyon, who earlier said it was his "dream" to race in the TT, died near the 28th mile of the Mountain course during the Supersport 1 race.